rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 {{% chapter_header "React Application Setup: create-react-app" "react-application-setup" %}}

 You are going to implement a whole authentication mechanism in React with sign up, sign in and sign out.
 Furthermore, it should be possible to reset a password or change a password as a user.
 The latter option is only available for an authenticated user.
-Last but not least, it should be possible to protect certain routes (URLs) to be only used by authenticated users.
+Last but not least, it should be possible to protect certain routes (URLs) to be accessible by authenticated users only.
 Therefore you will build a proper authorization solution around it.

 The application will be bootstrapped with Facebook's official React boilerplate project {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}}.
-You can install it once globally on the command line and make use of it whenever you want afterward.
+You can install it once globally on the command line, and make use of it whenever you want afterward.

 {{< highlight javascript >}}
 npm install -g create-react-app